mintnchocochip/Karigalan-PortScanner/README.md

 ## Introduction

-Great Karigalan Portscanner is a simple Python-based port scanning tool created as a learning project.
+Network Reconnaissance Tool is a simple Python-based port scanning tool created as a learning project.
 This is my first project in the field of cybersecurity, as I am new to this domain and eager to learn.
 The tool is designed to help understand the basics of network scanning and socket programming in Python.

 As a beginner in cybersecurity, I developed this project to gain hands-on experience and to better understand network protocols and security concepts.
 While it may not be as sophisticated as professional tools, it represents an important step in my learning journey.